SAS

 De'Aaron Fox

-Fox produces at an above average rate for a 31-minute workload.
+Fox produces at an elite rate for a 31-minute workload.

 Every stat, every credit, every cost — per game average